-I knew saying "yes" to Jesus would mean certain ego death, so I stalled by continuing to search for more things to burn.
-Among the additional items I found was my original black belt, whose well-worn frayed edges had turned white, a visual testimony to my years of dedicated training.
-Even so,

-I cut the belt into pieces and sacrificed them to the flames.
+I knew saying "yes" to Jesus would mean certain ego death, so I stalled and continued to search for more things to burn.
+Among additional items found was my first black belt, whose well-worn frayed edges had turned white, providing tangible evidence of many years of dedicated training.
+Even so, I cut my badge of honor into pieces and sacrificed them to the flames.